 The crux of the scam involves the criminals tricking cellphone carrier customer service representatives into transferring someone else’s account onto a SIM that they (the hackers) already own.
-An attacker might only start with a name and phone number, then use social engineering to uncover more detailed information about the account holder, such as their postal code and the last four digits of their credit card.
+An attacker might only start with a name and phone number, then use social engineering to uncover more detailed information about the account holder, such as their zip code, social security number and the last four digits of their credit card.

 Eventually, after the hacker has discovered sufficient information (often involving multiple customer service calls or online chats), they can convince a representative to access the account and transfer the phone number to a new SIM (in the hacker’s possession).

 The real owner of the phone number is then shut out of their account (they lose phone service) and the attacker has access to and control of all information stored on the victim’s phone.
 They can use it to access social media accounts, drain funds via mobile banking apps, and more.
 The phone number can even be used to bypass two-step verification methods in place.
 Attackers work quickly to get what they want, so the damage is done before victims realize what has happened.